annadoannn/cse15l-lab-reports/lab report 1.md

 ![image](lab1-ex1.png)

 *cd:*
-- what was the working directory when the command was run?
+- **what was the working directory when the command was run?**
   `\home`
-- how did you get the output?
+- **how did you get the output?**
-      "cd" stands for change directory.
-Due to cd not having an argument, it would result in not having an output because there is no path to lead to another directory outside of `\home`.
+      `cd` stands for change directory.
+Due to `cd` not having an argument, it would result in not having an output because there is no path to lead to another directory outside of `\home`.

-- is the output an error? why or why not?
+- **is the output an error? why or why not?**
+      The output is not an error.
+Due to `cd` not having an argument, it's the same as saying there's nothing to change.
+Therefore, there's no output error.

 ## 2. Share an example of using the command with a path to a directory as an argument